shivang21007/k8s-kind-cluster/kubeadm-setup/README.md

 ---

-## 8) Prepare the kubeadm config file
+## 8) Prepare the kubeadm config file (only on control-plane)

 This is where the control plane identity and access path are defined.

 ### 8.1 Understand the two important IPs

-* ``: the private IP the API server binds to inside the node.
+* `advertiseAddress`: the private IP the API server binds to inside the node.
-* ``: the address clients and joining nodes use to reach the API server.
+* `controlPlaneEndpoint`: the address clients (e.g. kubectl) and joining nodes use to reach the API server.

 The blog you followed discusses the same distinction for private-IP-only control planes versus public-IP cloud control planes. ([devopscube.com](https://devopscube.com/setup-kubernetes-cluster-kubeadm/?utm_source=chatgpt.com))